briankoser/sosoreads/README.md

 - quotes (only functionality is creating quotes)
 - recommendations (user-to-user recommendations, only functionality is retrieving individual recommendation)
 - topic
+- user_status
+    - user_status.show takes a user_status ID that I can't find in any other resource
+    - user_status.index is a stream of all updates of every site user
 - work